How does the metadata search work?

 }

-NOTE: You'll never use the `traceId` value as a metadata search criteria. |
+Do not use the traceId value as a metadata search criteria.

 Add more attributes in the request body to narrow the search if necessary: